Primary Navigation Mobile

 Outside of urban areas, sat navs will keep working (unlike navigation apps) because they operate using GPS.

-Don’t forget that navigation apps really burn through smartphones’ battery too.
+Remember that navigation apps also burn through a smartphone’s battery.
 Of course, if you keep a charger in the car all the time, this is less of an issue.
-But it is still more convenient having a plugged-in, powered device ready to go.
+But it is still more convenient to have a plugged-in, powered device ready to go.

-Modern sat navs are like dash cams, you can have an all-features one if you wish.
-Alternatively, there are quality, more functional options at lower prices too.
+Modern sat navs are like high-tech dash cams, but remember there are quality, more functional options at lower prices, too.

 Sat nav buying tips: What features are important?